 Royce Lewis could very well be the organization's shortstop of the future, but there have been questions about his defensive position throughout his professional career.
 He may have been able to put some of those questions to rest in 2021, but a knee injury leading into spring training cost him the entire season.
 The last time Lewis was on the field, he was winning MVP in the Arizona Fall League, but that was coming on the heels of a season where he posted to a .661 OPS.

 On the Farm Options

-What do you think about the future of shortstop in Minnesota?
+Overall, Minnesota has question marks at the big-league level and with it's two biggest prospects.
+What do you think about the organization's shortstop depth?
 Leave a COMMENT and start the discussion.

 OTHER POSTS IN THE SERIES